bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 The full Yome widget is a not a trivial application but using a straightforward approach I was able to create something that works for my friend in a relatively short period of time.
-And as I said before it was like taking a relatively pleasant stroll.
-I encountered very few WTF moments while I wrote it.
+And, as I said before, it was like taking a relatively pleasant stroll.

 This is important.
 The sraightforwardness of the code enabled me to just continue to do the next task at hand and in the end provide